How to Change BitLocker Encryption in Windows 11

 What is BitLocker?

-When you turn on BitLocker for your main Windows drive, it can unlock automatically using a special chip in your PC called TPM, so you don’t have to enter a password every time you start your computer.
-Learn more about this here.
+When you enable BitLocker for your main Windows drive, it might unlock automatically using a special chip known as the Trusted Platform Module (TPM).
+This means you won’t need to enter a password every time you start your computer.
+Learn more about TPM here.

 Why Change the Encryption Method?